Cosmic-AJ/flipin-store-api/Bugs.md

 Bugs to be solved:

+##Major Bug and Error:
+##After signup, user provides the address but isn't able to move to other pages.

 General:
 1. Footer needs to be modified
 2. Seller needs to be restricted to bid on viewing products and placing bids according to their categories